 The Directors have overall responsibility for identifying the principal risks of the Group and ensuring the policies and procedures are in place to appropriately manage these risks.
-Serinus' management identifies, analyses and monitors risks and considers the implication of the market condition in relation to the Group's activities.
+Serious' management ine policies and procedures are in place to appropriately manage mesensises.
+Semilus management identifies, analyses and monitors risks and considers the implication of the market condition in relation to the Group's activities.